mjmeilahn/machine-learning-projects/README.md

 17. Apriori (Outcome is Associations) - Algorithm commonly known as "Customers Who Bought X Also Bought Y" where Support, Confidence and Lift are used to measure likelihood of items combined together and the highest Lift determines the winning combination.
 Example: Movies streamed through Netflix.
 Support = Watchlists With X / All Watchlists.
 Confidence = Watchlists With X & Y / Watchlists With X. Lift = Confidence / Support.

 18. Eclat (Outcome is Associations) - Same as Apriori except Eclat deals only with Support as its main rule of building associations.
+In terms of which is better, Apriori has more reliable parameters such as Confidence and Lift.
+Eclat should be used on a case-by-case basis for associations.
 Example: Movies streamed through Netflix.
 Support = Watchlists With X / All Watchlists.